LuluStieper/WebDesignPortfolio/README.md

 # WebDesignPortfolio
-Take a look at some web pages I designed and developed during my time as a freelancer.
-Please note that all of these projects were created a while ago and are currently under the management of my previous clients, so there may be unwanted effects or content.
+Take a look at some web pages I designed and developed during my time as a freelancer or in university.
+Please note that most of these projects were created months ago and are currently under the management of my previous clients, so there may be unwanted effects or content.

 ## Sass Projekt